jddiamantopoulos/faculty-student-discussion-app/README.md

 To make a new user account, have an administrator generate an invite code and assign you a role as either "user" or "admin".
 You will then be prompted to enter your name, username, password, email, and this invite code.

+To access the question list, navigate to your user page or admin page, then click on the button to continue to questions.
+An additional help button is available if you need help understanding the new part of the application.

 Enjoy!